YDK-Solutions/ydk/sdk/python/core/docsgen/guides/netconf_operations.rst

 NETCONF operations
 ==================

-This document explains how to use :py:class:`EditOperation<ydk.types.EditOperation>` as defined under netconf edit-config operation attribute in
+This document explains how to use :py:class:`YOperation<ydk.types.YOperation>` as defined under netconf edit-config operation attribute in
 `RFC 6241 <https://tools.ietf.org/html/rfc6241#section-7.2>`_.
 This guide
 assumes you have ``core`` and ``openconfig`` bundle installed(see :ref:`howto-install`).